Secure Browsing: Best Tips for Chrome Web Store Safety

 The more cautious you can be up front, the better you're insulating your long-term security.

-Use Common Sense Overall!
+Use Common Sense Overall:

 Many guidelines ultimately return to common sense as the best gauge.
 If something about an extension sets off your internal "BS detector," trust your instincts and give it a pass regardless of superficial signs that might otherwise seem okay.